There is now a plethora of resources out there for RVers interested in boondocking and dry camping.

 You can filter results by interstate dump stations, free sites, sites that cost $10 or less, $20 or less, $30 or less, $31 or more, and all others (such as those that merely suggest a donation or for which the cost is unknown).

 These filters are also color-coded to make it easier to identify the locations that fit what you are looking for.

-When you click on a dump station icon, it pulls up a description that includes the physical address, latitude and longitude, associated costs, and a one-touch button that allows you to immediately begin navigating to that location.
+When you click on a dump station icon, it pulls up a description that includes the physical address, latitude and longitude, associated costs, and a one-touch button that allows you to begin navigating to that location immediately.

-Just like Sanidumps, you can also submit an entirely new location to this platform if you are a dump station trailblazer.
+Like Sanidumps, you can submit an entirely new location to this platform if you are a dump station trailblazer.

-There is a version of an RV Dump Stations app available in the Apple Store for iPhone users as well as being accessible through your preferred browser.
+There is a version of an RV Dump Stations app available in the Apple Store for iPhone users and accessible through your preferred browser.

 Have you heard of freecampsites.net?
 Well, this is the exact equivalent, but for finding free dumpsites.

 The platform even looks almost identical and is super easy to navigate.
-You can either input your exact location or use the map feature to zoom into an area to look for locations.
+You can either input your exact location or use the map feature to zoom into an area to look for places.

-This platform has a wide variety of locations and they are organized as ‘free’, ‘pay’, ‘guest’, or ‘no info’.
+This platform has various locations organized as ‘free,’ ‘pay,’ ‘guest,’ or ‘no info.’